taotriad/BabySomnia/Good_Night_spoilers.md

 ## Notes

+* The video features SuA being restrained.
+Being restained is SuA's nightmare.
+* The video features Handong staring at the investigator.
+Being stared at is Handong's nightmare.
+She's using her fear as a weapon.
+* The video features Gahyun falling.
+Fear of falling is Gahyun's nightmare.
+* The video features Yoohyeon running around in the forest, possibly lost.
+  Fear of being lost is Yoohyeon's nightmare.
 * The capes that the girls are wearing in the forest were later released as "Dreamcatcher Official Robe ver.
 1" on Dreamcatcher's official store.
   Sadly both sizes of the robes are sold out.